 Grace later declined a full interview with investigators because OSU refused his request for indemnification: a commitment to pay his legal expenses, including any lawsuits against him that might arise from his testimony.

-However, in an exclusive conversation with The Southern this week, Grace sought to set the record straight on his actions, and on false claims about him in the Perkins Coie report.
+However, in an exclusive conversation with The Southern this week, Grace sought to set the record straight on his actions, and on what he sees as false claims about him in the Perkins Coie report.

 Twenty-three years later, Grace struggles to remember when he first heard rumors about Strauss, he told The Southern.